ajiteshgogoi/touchbase/src/content/blog/impact-of-socials.md

 -   **Set Time Limits:** Set daily or weekly time limits for social media use.
 -   **Be Mindful of Your Mood:** Pay attention to how social media makes you feel.
 If it consistently makes you feel anxious, depressed, or insecure, consider reducing your use.
 -   **Unfollow Accounts That Make You Feel Bad:** Unfollow accounts that promote unrealistic standards or trigger negative emotions.
--   **Curate Your Feed:** Follow accounts that inspire, educate, and uplift you.
+-   **Curate Your Feed:** Follow accounts that inspire, educate and uplift you.
--   **Engage in Real-Life Activities:** Make time for hobbies, interests, and activities that don't involve social media.
+-   **Engage in Real-Life Activities:** Make time for hobbies, interests and activities that don't involve social media.
 -   **Practice Digital Detoxes:** Take regular breaks from social media to reconnect with yourself and your loved ones.
 -   **Be Present:** When spending time with loved ones, put away your phone and be fully present in the moment.
 -   **Use Social Media Intentionally:** Be intentional about how you use social media.
 Avoid mindless scrolling and focus on connecting with people and engaging in activities that bring you joy.